mupfdev/WSODFix/README.md

 sent from the phone to the flasher will contain the number 43.
 After 47, there is an overflow back to 40.

-I suspect that this is some kind of frame counter.

 ## Installation

 1. Install [PlatformIO Core](http://docs.platformio.org/page/core.html)